Reimagining Pathways to Employment in the US Challenge

 - Innovative Approach: This is a new solution, a new application of a solution, a new business model, or a new process for solving the challenge, and the team clearly identifies its competitive advantages (e.g. intellectual property).

-Selected finalists will pitch before the Reimagining Pathways to Employment in the US Challenge judges and a live audience during a pitch event January 24-26 at the IBM headquarters in Austin, Texas.
+Selected finalists will pitch before the Reimagining Pathways to Employment in the US Challenge judges and a live audience during a virtual pitch event January 25.
 The judges will determine which solutions are the most promising and those selected will have access to prize funding and additional support, including:

 - US$625,000 prize pool made possible by Challenge partners New Profit, CSU Global, and Gary Community Investments

 - At least five teams will each be awarded a minimum of US$100,000 in grants.
 These grants will fund the development of validation pilots with innovative US Workforce Boards for the benefit of an anticipated 1 million displaced workers.
 MIT Solve will support the development and implementation of these partnerships.
-Mentorship, expert technical guidance and solution implementation support to winners, as well as virtual coaching with experts for finalists made possible by Challenge partner IBM
+Winning teams will also receive IBM Cloud Credits and virtual coaching with IBM technical experts.

 Reimagining Pathways to Employment Challenge in the US Timeline